keysmusician/holberton-system_engineering-devops/0x18-webstack_monitoring/README.md

 * [Author](#author)

 ## About
-In this project, I learned how to perform webstack monitoring.
+In this project, I learned how to perform webstack monitoring using **Datadog**.

 ## Files
 * `2-setup_datadog`